apache/airflow/docs/apache-airflow/administration-and-deployment/dag-serialization.rst

 In order to make Airflow Webserver stateless, Airflow >=1.10.7 supports DAG Serialization and DB Persistence.
-From Airflow 2.0.0, the Scheduler also uses Serialized DAGs for consistency and makes scheduling decisions.
+From Airflow 2.0.0, the Scheduler also uses Serialized Dags for consistency and makes scheduling decisions.

 .. image:: ../img/dag_serialization.png